According to the World Health Organization (WHO), cancer accounted for

 There is no evidence that any herbal medicines can cure or treat cancer.

-However, some people find certain alternative therapies, such as acupuncture, meditation, and yoga, help with the psychological stress associated with cancer and some of the side effects of cancer treatment.
+However, some people find certain alternative therapies, such as acupuncture, meditation, and yoga,

 “[S]ome studies have shown that kava kava, a herb that some people use to help with stress and anxiety, may cause liver damage.
 And St. John’s wort, which some people use for depression, may cause certain cancer drugs not to work as well as they should.”

 It is important that people with cancer speak with a doctor about supplements and vitamins before taking them.

 Although some cancers are passed on genetically through families, they are the minority of cases: an estimated 3–10% of cancers result from mutations inherited from parents.

 Because people are more likely to develop cancer as they age, and people today live longer lives, it is not uncommon for people to have some relatives who develop cancer.
 This might help explain why this myth persists.

 Most cases of cancer are due to a buildup of mutations in genes that accumulate over time.
 As the

 “Some types of cancer run in certain families, but most cancers are not clearly linked to the genes we inherit from our parents.
 Gene changes that start in a single cell over the course of a person’s life cause most cancers.”

 To address this question, MNT spoke with Dr. Collin Vu, a medical oncologist and hematologist at MemorialCare Cancer Institute at Orange Coast Medical Center in Fountain Valley, CA. He said: